Data-driven Methods Applied to Soft Robot Modeling and Control: A Review: Statistical Method

-Gaussian methods are widely used as statistical models in soft robot modeling and control.
-All these methods have a hypothesis that the distribution of some data follows the Gaussian distribution.
-Generally, it is impossible to approximate data from soft robots with only one Gaussian distribution, and such data properties make GMR and GPR demanding.

-GMR encodes input and output data into a GMM composed of multiple Gaussian components.
-In the fitting step, GMM parameters are optimized to fit the collected input and output data.
+GMM encodes collected data into a data distribution composed of multiple Gaussian components.
+In the fitting step, GMM parameters are optimized to fit the collected data.
 During the prediction step, the input data works as the prior, and the posterior of GMM under some input data will be used as prediction output.
-Such data encoding characteristic develops some planning solutions.
-For example, \cite{16HW} learns from human demonstration and encodes pose and temporal value into a GMM for navigating through narrow holes.
-Moreover, \cite{16MM} includes other task parameters like the origin and rotation matrix of the coordinate system.
-Making use of its encoding ability, \cite{14SC} transfers demonstrations on rigid robots to the STIFF-FLOP continuum robot.
-Of note, once a GMM is built, there is no difference between the input and output data in principle.
-In such a joint probability density function, each dimension can be applied as a prior and derive expectations on the remaining dimensions.
-In this case, GMM in \cite{19BY} produces both forward modeling and control strategy with actuation variables and desired end positions as the prior, respectively.
+Of note, once a GMM is built, each kind of data plays the same role in principle.
+In such a joint probability density function, every dimension can be applied as a prior and derive expectations on the remaining dimensions.
+In this case, GMM in \cite{19BY} produces both forward kinematics modeling and position control strategy with actuation variables and desired end positions as the prior, respectively.
+The catheter kinematic GMM is represented by the joint probability density function:

-Instead of GMR, which utilizes multiple Gaussian distributions for encoding, GPR employs the Gaussian process, a probability distribution over functions, for mapping, and the input and output relationship is fixed.
-In general, GPR predicts robot states, such as position or shape parameters, based on the training dataset and current actuation variables.
-For example, the estimation of the curvature velocity in \cite{20JJ} can be shown as

-where $\mu$ and $\Sigma$ are the estimated mean and variance of the output, $X$ and $Y$ are the input and output of the training dataset, $x$ is the input of the test data, and $k(\cdot,\cdot)$ is the kernel function applied in GPR, squared-exponential kernel function in most cases.
-Based on the forward model derived from GPR, \cite{22ZT} proposes a control strategy by minimizing a cost function containing the predicted errors and actuation variables.
-GPR assumes that the means of the prior function distribution are zero.
-To satisfy this hypothesis, \cite{20ZT} aims to predict the difference value between the current and next robot states instead of only the next state.
-GPR is also employed in \cite{19GF} for control directly by predicting desired actuation variables.
-It should be noticed that \cite{19GF} considers the noise of the mapping, which is assumed as white Gaussian noise with zero mean and variance $\sigma_n^2$.
-In this case, the prediction can be derived as